State of Scott

 The State of Scott was a Southern Unionist movement in Scott County, Tennessee, in which the county declared itself a "Free and Independent State" following Tennessee's decision to secede from the United States and align the state with the Confederacy on the eve of the American Civil War in 1861.
 Like much of East Tennessee, Scott became an enclave community of the Union during the war.
-Although its edict had never been officially recognized, the county did not officially rescind its act of secession until 1986.
+Although its edict had never been officially recognized by either the Confederacy or the Union, the county did not officially rescind its act of secession until 1986.

 Background

 At the time of the secession from the Union, Tennessee's Scott County listed only 61 slaves in residence.
 It was one of only two counties in the entire state with fewer than 100 slaves.
 Tennessee was the last state to secede from the Union, in part due to the huge divide in resources and political power between the state's three divisions.
 East Tennessee, of which Scott County was a part, was less dependent on slavery than Middle and West Tennessee.
 Therefore, there was little incentive for the residents of the eastern part of the state to go to war to preserve that socio-economic institution.
 The people of East Tennessee largely favored an intact Union and wanted minimal government interference in their lives.
-They held a generally unfavorable view of the rest of the state whose wealthy business men and plantation owners wielded political and economic power over the entire state.
+They held a generally unfavorable view of the rest of the state whose wealthy businessmen and plantation owners wielded political and economic power over the entire state.

 History

+Secession

-In a June 8, 1861 speech delivered on the steps of the Huntsville courthouse by Senator (and future president) Andrew Johnson—a Democrat and himself a slave holder—he stated, "...it is not the free men of the north that [secessionists] are fearing most, but the free men of the South..."
-Four days later, the people of Scott county voted overwhelmingly (541–19) against Tennessee's referendum on secession from the Union, and later that year the county court voted to approve the Scott County General Assembly's unanimous resolution approving of its own secession from Tennessee.
+In a June 4, 1861, speech delivered on the steps of the Huntsville courthouse, Senator (and future president) Andrew Johnson—a Democrat and slave holder—stated, "...it is not the free men of the north that [secessionists] are fearing most, but the free men of the South..."
+Four days later, the people of Scott County voted overwhelmingly (541–19) against Tennessee's referendum on secession from the Union, and later that year the county court voted to approve the Scott County General Assembly's unanimous resolution approving of its own secession from Tennessee.
 The resolution allowed the immediate formation of the "Independent State of Scott," which established an enclave community whose sympathies remained strongly loyal to the Union throughout, and following, the war.

-Governor's response
+State response

-In response to the State of Scott proclamation of independence, Tennessee Governor Isham Harris quickly gathered 1700 soldiers to march to Huntsville and put down the "rebellion."
+In response to the State of Scott proclamation of independence, Tennessee Governor Isham Harris quickly gathered 1,700 soldiers to march to Huntsville and put down the "rebellion."
 Facing extreme resistance, however, the troops were forced to retreat before reaching the capital.